chelsang/MUSA550-final/_posts/2019-04-18-welcome-to-github-pages.md

 	- Constructing Sci-kit Learn Machine Learning Model

 Please feel free to reach out should you have any questions about the methodology or data.
-Hope you enjoy!
+Enjoy!